NiklasMerz/explainer-webview-local-content/README.md

 Explain in a few sentences what the goals of the project are, and a brief overview of how the solution works.
 This should be no more than 1-2 paragraphs.]

+WebViews are widely used for building apps on the dominating mobile and desktop platforms.
+Up to 30% of apps found in the app stores (Apple and Google) are built with frameworks like Apache Cordova and CapacitorJS.
+Those two frameworks use one big WebView for providing app developers a native wrapper and some plugins for their Web app.
+App developers build their Web application and put the HTML, CSS and JavaScript files in one folder.
+The framework then takes care of building a native app project and bundling the Web code as a native application ready to distribute via the app stores.

+Using this approach the native app is responsible for "hosting" the content for the WebView.
+In the past this was often done by using the file protocol (`file:/path/to/content`) to load the Web content from the app bundle.
+Mondern web APIs and some frontend frameworks don't work with pages loaded from `file:`.
+This led WebView vendors to build APIs for app developers to load their content into the WebView.
+The existing APIs uses each their own different approaches and origins, which imposes challenges to developers.

 ## Goals [or Motivating Use Cases, or Scenarios]